 Sometimes they also call him a Product Owner.
-That is someone who takes care about user requirements and makes sure that the product keeps its business focus, alongside its technical focus.
+That is someone who takes care of user requirements and makes sure that the product keeps its business focus, alongside its technical focus.
 It doesn’t strictly have to be someone who works as a programmer.
 He should be someone with great communication skills who knows how to translate user needs to the team of programmers.

-This is someone who organizes the team work and spreads the system vision throughout the team members.
+This is someone who organizes the teamwork and spreads the system vision throughout the team members.
 This person monitors the performance and communicates constantly with programmers to make sure they keep up with the system quality and work patterns.
 In our case, this is a programmer with a great deal of knowledge in programming.

-There are four types of meetings in scrum methodology:
+There are four types of meetings in Scrum methodology: